SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 the copy behavior for an array's contents is the same shallow copy as for a dictionary's keys and values, as described in :ref:`ClassesAndStructures_AssignmentAndCopyBehaviorForDictionaries`.

-..
-TODO: I don't actually describe how to replace a range of items!

 .. note::